XboxdaviSuzin/TD-SYNNEX-RAG-ai-demo/README.md

 - **Semantic Search** — Ask questions, get precise answers from your documents
 - **Knowledge Base** — Transform any document into a queryable AI system

+#### 🌐 Data Ingestion & "Web Scraping" Clarification
+The system uses **LangChain's `WebBaseLoader`** to ethically and efficiently ingest content from valid URLs.
+*   **Not Invalid Scraping**: We do not use "bots" or "crawlers" that bypass protections.
+*   **Standard Retrieval**: It performs a standard HTTP GET request (similar to your browser) to fetch the HTML content.
+*   **Parsing**: The HTML is parsed (using `BeautifulSoup` under the hood) to extract readable text, removing boilerplate like navigation bars and footers.
+*   **Chunking**: This text is then standardized, chunked, and embedded just like a PDF or Text file.
+*   *Note: This ensures we strictly process the specific page provided by the user for context, maintaining compliance and accuracy.*

 ### 🛠️ Pipeline Architecture
 - **Detailed Architecture Diagram** — Complete RAG chatbot architecture visualization
 - **Technology Stack** — Python, LangChain, FAISS, HuggingFace, MLflow, Databricks, Azure